MHH-RCUG/haybaler/README.md

 - one heattree for the sums of all sample
 - one heattree for each sample with the sums as "background"
 - one heattree for each sample without "background"
-- no heattrees for empty samples.
+- do not create heattrees for empty samples.
 They are saved in an empty_samples.txt
 ```
 # copy the heattree scripts in the haybaler_output_directory
 cd haybaler_output